diffblue/gitlab/doc/user/application_security/dependency_list/index.md

   You should not change the default behavior of allowing the [application security jobs](../../application_security/index.md#application-coverage) to fail.

-## View a project's dependencies
+## View project dependencies

-To view the dependencies of a project or a group's projects:
+To view the dependencies of a project or all projects in a group:

 1. On the left sidebar, at the top, select **Search GitLab** (**{search}**) to find your project or group.
 1. Select **Secure > Dependency list**.